ldinhtrieu/microservice-learning-paths/docs/APIGateway.md

 > In the next image, you can see how the client expects all of the communication through HTTP RESET while our internal microservices users gRPC and GraphQL.

 ![alt text](images/Protocol-transformation.png)

+### Rate-limiting and caching

+In Authentication, you can also implement rate-limiting, caching and various reliability features in you API Gateway.

+### Overambitious API Gateways

+While implementing your API Gateway, you should avoid putting non-generic logic - like domain specific data transformation - to your gateway.

+Services should always have full ownership over their date domain.
+Building an overambitious API Gateway takes the control form service teams that goes against the philosophy of microservices.

+This is why you should be careful with date aggregations in your API Gateway - it can be powerful but can also lead to domain specific data transformation or rule processing logic that you should avoid.

+Always define **clear responsibilities** for your API Gateway and only include generic shared logic in it.

+## Node.JS API Gateway

+--to be continue--